Thomas Solomon (art dealer): Thomas Solomon Fine Art Advising

 Thomas Solomon Fine Art Advising is a Los Angeles-based art consulting practice run by Thomas Solomon.
 In an advisory capacity, Solomon has worked with software publisher and philanthropist Peter Norton (publisher of Norton Utilities) on a number of projects.
-Solomon helped organize The Peter and Eileen Norton Museum Donations Program that bestowed over 1,000 artworks to dozens of museums around the world, notable for being one of the largest gifts of contemporary art by a private donor.Diane Haithman (July 8, 1998), Framing an Art World Merger Los Angeles Times.
-Solomon also consulted for Peter Norton on a $26.8 million Christie’s auction in 2011 and 2012.(September 9, 2011), Works From the Peter Norton Collection: Ahead of the Curve Christies.
+Solomon helped organize The Peter and Eileen Norton Museum Donations Program that bestowed over 1,000 artworks to dozens of museums around the world, notable for being one of the largest gifts of contemporary art by a private donor.
+Solomon also consulted for Peter Norton on a $26.8 million Christie's auction in 2011 and 2012.
 As a consultant, he also curated LA25, which featured the work of 25 emerging Los Angeles artists, for the law firm Skadden, Arps, Slate, Meagher & Flom.
 The project culminated in a catalog and 2008 exhibition at Los Angeles Contemporary Exhibitions (LACE) in Hollywood.